Ecdosis/MML-editor/README.md

 dialect file.
 In this way the customisability of the user interface is preserved while achieving a high degree of interoperability.

-At the moment to use it load mml-editor into your browser and copy the contents of DeRoberto-1920.mml into the textarea on the left.
+To use it load mml-editor.html into any browser.
+You need an Internet connection for the jQuery for it to work.
+Eventually this whole editor will become a jQuery plugin.